207th Rifle Division: 2nd Formation

 The division was first assigned to the 10th Reserve Army in the Reserve of the Supreme High Command.
 In August it returned to the south, assigned to 24th Army in Stalingrad Front.
 During the following two months the 24th, along with the 66th and 1st Guards Armies, were thrown into a series of desperate and costly counterattacks against the north flank of the German "corridor" that led their positions in Stalingrad.
 In November the 207th was so worn down that its survivors were reassigned to help rebuild the 387th Rifle Division, and the division was officially disbanded in the Don Front on December 2.

 3rd Formation

-A new 207th Rifle Division was formed on June 6, 1943, in the 5th Army in Western Front, based on a cadre from the 40th Rifle Brigade and the 2nd formation of the 153rd Rifle Brigade.
+A new 207th Rifle Division was formed on June 6, 1943, in the 5th Army in Western Front, based on a cadre from the 40th Separate Red Banner Rifle Brigade and the 2nd formation of the 153rd Rifle Brigade.
 Its order of battle remained the same as the 2nd (and probably the 1st) formation.
 It inherited the Order of the Red Banner unit award that had been won by the 40th.
+The 40th Separate Rifle Brigade had been formed in accordance with an order dated 18 October 1941.
+The brigade was awarded the Order of the Red Banner on 13 December 1942, but the division did not officially inherit the award until November 1943.
+It included the following units: